Workflows

 Standard audit

-Pro's audit.
+The everyday audit.
 It runs the same engine as the Full audit over a focused 24-tool subset — security, correctness, maintainability, performance, and dependencies — dropping the architecture group and most of operations.
 It produces the same kind of findings and suggestions as the full audit, just over a leaner set of concerns, which keeps each run cheaper.
-On Pro and Team, the Run Audit button runs the Standard audit.
-See Audit tools & languages.
+It's what the audit button runs by default (Audit depth).

 Discovery